cjporter25/MPScrubber/dist_package/README.md

      anmdd click "Install".
    - Download and install Python 3.x from [python.org](https://www.python.org/downloads/).
    - Make sure to check the box to add Python to your PATH during the installation process.
+2. **Install Chrome**:
+   - This program currently uses a chrome based web driver to complete it's scrapping functions.
+If chrome is not installed, this program will not work.

-2. **Unzip the Package**:
+3. **Unzip the Package**:
-   - Extract the contents of `mpscrubber_test_build[v#].zip` from the test_builds folder to some directory.
+   - Extract the contents of `mpscrubber_test_build_v_#_#_#.zip` from the test_builds folder to some directory.
+Recommend using the latest version as the remaining instructions are tailored to how it is most recently structured.
-   - It is recommended that the program be extracted (at this time) to the desktop as the reports will show up there.
+   - When choosing a location to extract to, it is recommended that the program be extracted (at this time) to the desktop as the reports will show up there.

 3. **Run the Installation Script**:
-   - For Windows, double-click `install.bat` or run it from the command prompt:
+   - For Windows, double-click the `install_win` file inside the main directory or run it from the command prompt:
      ```bat
      install.bat
      ```
-   - For Unix-based systems, run the installation script:
-     ```sh
-     ./install.sh
-     ```
+   - NOTE: This is currently not installable on an Apple System!

-4. **Run the Application**:
+4. **Run the Application**: PLEASE READ
-- (UPDATED 6.18.24) - The installation script also activates the virtual environment, and places the user in a terminal showing the project folder.
-The user should therefore be able to skip to step 3.
-- FIRST: Navigate to the project folder
+- Post Install (What to Expect)
+   - The installation process will automatically create a python virtual environment that includes all the python modules necessary to make the program work.
+Once this step is complete, a shortcut labeled "MPScrubber" should appear on the desktop.
-   - cd C:\Users\[USER_ACCOUNT]\Desktop\mpscrubber_test_build\dist_package
+- RUN
-- SECOND: Activate the virtual environment
+   - Double click the desktop shortcut and the script will automatically activate the virtual environment and run the program.
-   - .venv\Scripts\Activate.ps1
+- User Prompts (IMPORTANT)
-- THIRD: Run the program
-   - python main.py
-- FOURTH: Choosing "main" or "Dev-GUI"
-   - As of right now, choosing "main" will run the program with hard coded presets and "test" will show what the GUI currently looks like.
+   - The user will be prompted with two options: `Demo` or `Dev-GUI`.
+The demo has pre-selected scrapping variables to provide the user a demo of what the program currently is capable of.
+Please do give it time to complete as a chrome window The dev-gui represents the simple GUI that is in development.
+The eventual goal is to have this GUI be the main driver of user input to scrape the way they want given Facebook's various filtering options.
+   - Once the program window is closed, the whole program will exit.
+To have it run again, simply launch it again through the provided shortcut.

 ## Folder Structure

 ### dist
+   - When a build is created using the "build" module, via the command "python -m build", the resulting two file types are created - 1.
+A .tar.gz file which contains the actual source code

 ### dist-package